Email marketing is the right key to unlock the real power of digital marketing. The ROI for email marketing is 3,800 percent, and that’s unbeaten.

 Third, trigger email campaigns allow you to get feedback from your customers about what they like about your business and what you can improve.

 👉👉Set up trigger emails in minutes and boost revenue using EngageBay

 What is the difference between triggered emails and marketing emails?

-How trigger email campaigns works
+How do trigger email campaigns work?

-What are the different types of trigger emails
+What are the different types of trigger emails?

 - Welcome Email

 - Onboarding Emails

 - Real-time AutomationTriggers